 The younger Mayor Daley has been busy implementing ideas that were first presented to his father—expanding the central business district west of the Chicago River and east of Michigan Avenue, a lakefront convention center, a South Loop New Town on reclaimed railroad land, and more recreational open space along the riverfront.
 He build a deck over the Monroe Parking Lot with landscaping, deactivated Meigs Field and converted it into Northerly Island Park, and building a permanent band shell north of the AI.
 (The Petrillo Bandshell, standing in its present form since 1978, is technically a temporary structure.)

 However, the city is not only its downtown and lakefront, even if its is the only part of the city that its civic elites tend to know.
 While Chicago leaders have kept alive their infatuation with turn-of-the-twentieth-century City Beautiful ideals, cities and city planning has moved on.
-In 1946 Chicago got its first master plan of the modern type, more inclusive and more detailed than the 1909 plan but still rigidly project-oriented. by the 1960s city planning was well in the mainstream— technical, based on policies rather than projects, capable of dealing with different scales from the block to the region, flexible (often promiscuously so when it came to development), with provision for public input rather than the top-down approach embodied in 1909.
-By 1966 the city's Comprehensive Plan of 1966 addressed matters wholly ignored by the Plan: schools, housing, (the 1909 solution to slums was essentially hygienic), public safety and health.
+In 1946 Chicago got its first master plan of the modern type, more inclusive and more detailed than the 1909 plan but still rigidly project-oriented.
+By the 1960s, mainstream city planning was technical, based on policies rather than projects, capable of dealing with different scales from the block to the region, flexible (often promiscuously so when it came to development), with provision for public input rather than the top-down approach embodied in 1909.
+In 1966 the city's Comprehensive Plan of 1966 addressed matters wholly ignored by the Plan: schools, housing, (the 1909 solution to slums was essentially hygienic), public safety, and health.
 (That concern still preoccupies City Hall; in early 1993 Mayor Daley urged a system of cul-de-sacs as a weapon against street crime.)

-The results remind us that were all The city was forever failing to put things where they should have been put, which meant that they were forever putting things were they shouldn’t have been put. what became McCormick Place had originally been proposed by the old South Side Planning Board for the south side of Cermak Road. between King Drive and Michigan Avenue.
-City Hall however wanted it on the lakefront 00 miles from the center of the Loop.
+The results remind us that the city was forever failing to put things where they should have been put, which meant that they were forever putting things were they shouldn’t have been put.
+What became McCormick Place had originally been proposed by the old South Side Planning Board for the south side of Cermak Road between King Drive and Michigan Avenue.
+City Hall however wanted it on the lakefront, two and a half miles from the center of the Loop.
 Building historian Carl Condit—who has hardly been alone in his scorn—called the decision to put the massive structure in Burnham Park “a barbarous denial of everything that Burnham stood for as a planner.”
-(Protesters had two chances to persuade the city to relocate, before it was built and before it was rebuilt after its destruction by fire in 1967; Daley ignored both.
+(Protesters had two chances to persuade the city to relocate, before it was built and before it was rebuilt after its destruction by fire in 1967; Daley ignored both.)

 In the 1950s, Chicago still lacked a first-rate public university.
 The University of Illinois maintained medical schools but it was not until 1946 that the university opened classrooms for general students in Chicago, and that was merely a two-year program held on Navy Pier.
 It was not until 1964 that a full branch of the university was established.